rafde/PrioritizedSubPub/README.md

 <a name="subscriptionTimings"></a>
 ## subscriptionTimings : <code>String</code>
-post   After default event.
+When the priority should happen.
+If not set during subscribing, pre will be used.pre : Before default timing.
+There can be many of these timings.def : Default publish event.
+There is only one default timing.post :After default event.
 There can be many of these timings.

 **Kind**: global typedef
 <a name="pspObj"></a>